 - Skin rash

 Lunesta is associated with a few serious adverse effects, and therefore, when initially starting on Lunesta, you should be closely monitored for any of the following.

 Complex sleep behaviors are any behaviors that occur when the individual is not fully awake or conscious.
 This can include sleepwalking or even sleep-driving.
 These behaviors can be extremely dangerous for the person involved and those surrounding them.

 If you begin to experience any complex sleep behaviors, it is important to immediately discontinue Lunesta and contact your healthcare provider.

-In addition, this medication should not be prescribed to anyone with a current or past history of substance abuse or serious psychiatric disorders.
+In addition, this medication should not be prescribed to anyone with a current or past history of substance misuse or serious psychiatric disorders.
 Studies have shown that long-term use of Lunesta can be associated with behavioral changes and psychological changes, such as bizarre behavior, hallucinations, or depersonalization.

-With prolonged use of the medication, it is important that the medication is slowly titrated down on a weekly basis to avoid withdrawal syndrome.
+With prolonged use of the medication, it is important that the medication is slowly titrated down on a weekly basis to avoid withdrawal symptoms.
 For those who are on a relatively high dose for a prolonged period of time, it may also be suggested that CBT or cognitive behavioral therapy may be useful when discontinuing the medication.